|ACCESS Procedure Reference|

 |Applies to:||access descriptor or view descriptor|

-If you use an editing statement, such as LIST, it must follow the CREATE statement and the database-description statements when you create a descriptor.
+An editing statement, such as KEY, must follow the CREATE statement and the database-description statements when you create a descriptor.
 See CREATE Statement for more information about the order of statements.